carlosriveros/full-stack-challenge/README.md

 There is a ManyToMany relationship between Employee.assignedReviews and Review.reviewers

-The frontend of the app has two components that are in charge of displaying most of the apps functionality: They are employees.js and reviews.js
+The frontend code uses React and Redux.

-The app uses React Router to navigate between those two.
-The other views are showing withing those two components using conditional logic.
+The app uses React Router to navigate between react components.

 For Styling I used a lightweight CSS framework called muicss

-Had I had more time or had I not needed to implement a backend:
-* I would have created more react components and more routes to separate the UI into more functional components
+TODO:
-* I would have separated the CSS into stylesheets and added it to the bundle using webpack
+* Separate the CSS into stylesheets and added it to the bundle using webpack
-* I would have used redux for better state management
-* I would have added test coverage using Enzyme, Tape, and Sinon
+* Add test coverage using Enzyme, Tape, and Sinon